intbio/MolModEdu/GROMACS/nucl/README.md

   *Further information about various NCP structures by X-Ray ([Nucleosome structural studies,](https://www.ncbi.nlm.nih.gov/pubmed/21176878), Davey, 2011)*

 In this tutorial we are going to use 1KX5 PDB structure.
 You can try to find it on RSCB PDB by yourself or download from this [link](https://www.rcsb.org/structure/1kx5).
 We have chosen this structure because it has the best resolution - 1.94 A.

+The original article of this structure [here](https://www.sciencedirect.com/science/article/pii/S0022283602003868?via%3Dihub).

 We can
 [Check](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/resolution) what kind of problems you will get if you choose the structure with wrong resolution.
 The quality of the starting structure is essential for the whole analyzis.
 It should be choosen very carefully.